Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • CX_DOMAIN: Coralogix domain within which you’ve set up your account.

 • CX_REPORTING_STRATEGY: Acceptable values include LOW_OVERHEAD, REPORT_AFTER_INVOCATION and REPORT_DURING_AND_AFTER_INVOCATION.
-For info on how to choose the optimal strategy for your Lambda function, see Reporting Strategies section below.
+For info on how to choose the optimal strategy for your Lambda function, see the Reporting Strategies section below.

 • CX_APPLICATION & CX_SUBSYSTEM (optional): Defaults to AWS account number and Lambda function, respectively.
 Learn more about application and subsystem names on your Coralogix dashboard here.